 Well, the naming convention happens to be regional.
-In North America, these two herbs have different names: cilantro and coriander; however, in other parts of the world, the stems and leaves are known as coriander and the seeds are coriander seeds (and cilantro is actually Spanish for coriander).
+In North America, these two herbs have different names: cilantro and coriander.
+However, in other parts of the world, the stems and leaves are known as coriander, and the seeds are coriander seeds (and cilantro is actually Spanish for coriander).

-The taste of coriander versus cilantro
+The taste of coriander vs. cilantro

 Coriander seeds are often used in rice dishes, curries, soups, and pickling recipes.
 They can be used whole, crushed, or ground up, depending on what you’re making (typically a recipe will tell you which is needed).
-The flavor of this herb lends itself more to warm spice dishes.
+The flavor of this herb lends itself more to warm and spicy dishes.
 If you’re growing coriander at home, you can easily make your own crushed or ground version, too.
 It helps to have a mortar and pestle on hand.
 Due to the method of harvesting, the seeds will always be dry (and prepared for storage!) before you use them.

 Fresh cilantro — chopped or whole — is used commonly in Asian and Mexican cuisine.
-Because the stem is edible and has a lot of flavor, too, you can chop it up with the leaves or use the whole sprig as a garnish for your dish.
+Because the stem is edible and has a lot of flavor, you can chop it up with the leaves or use the whole sprig as a garnish for your dish.
 Salsas, sauces, spreads, and dips are some of the best recipes to add cilantro to.

 Be wary when cooking with cilantro, though.
 It doesn’t hold its flavor well and should be added toward the tail end of the recipe.
-It’s equally important, too, to know who you’re cooking for.
+It’s equally important to know who you’re cooking for.
 Because many regard cilantro as having a soapy taste, it can easily make or break a dish.

 Will cilantro grown indoors flower and seed?

-Yes!
-Cilantro is a popular herb for indoor herb gardens, and it just so happens to be self-seeding.
-This means you won’t have to choose whether you want your potted cilantro indoors or outdoors (unless space is a concern) because you’ll be able to harvest coriander seeds either way.
+Cilantro is a popular herb for indoor herb gardens, and it just so happens to be self-seeding even in indoor conditions.
+This means that you won’t have to choose whether you want your potted cilantro indoors or outdoors (unless space is an issue) because you’ll be able to harvest coriander seeds either way.